jentery/508/index.md

 # Required Materials

 For this seminar, please acquire a high-quality notebook for conducting seminar exercises.
 You will be asked to periodically circulate this notebook during seminar but also submit it for review and assessment.
 I also recommend access to a computer.
 You will probably need to circulate digital materials via a file sharing mechanism (FTP, Google Drive, GitHub, Tumblr) of your choice.
 (I'll provide options here, in case you're unfamiliar with any.)
-All readings are online or will be distributed via a course reader (in PDF).
+All readings are online or will be distributed via a course reader (in PDF) available at http://jenteryteaches.com/noneshall/508/ (see me for ID and password).

 # Format